Adventist Health Bakersfield: History

-In May 2007, San Joaquin Community Hospital (SJCH) opened a much-needed 130,000 sq, ft. patient tower.
+In May 2007, San Joaquin Community Hospital (SJCH) opened a 130,000 sq, ft. patient tower.
 This five-story tower expanded its ICU, Emergency Center, and operating areas providing easier access with a new patient drop-off and loading area, tripled the size of the Maternity Care Center, and added a 9-bed Neonatal Intensive Care Unit.
 When the new tower was completed, the existing tower began being renovated to create private rooms for patients as well as meet the new seismic regulations.

 The new tower provided SJCH with the resources to offer new services previously unavailable in Kern County.
 These services include opening the first Nationally Certified Stroke Center in the county in May 2008.
 To earn this distinction, SJCH's Stroke Center underwent an extensive, on-site evaluation by a team of The Joint Commission reviewers.
 The program was evaluated against The Joint Commission standards through an assessment of the program's processes, ability to evaluate and improve care within its own organization, and interviews with patients and staff.

 The success of the Stroke Center became evident in late 2008 when the American Stroke Association presented SJCH with the Get With The Guidelines–Stroke(GWTG–Stroke) Bronze Performance Achievement Award, in 2009 with the Silver Plus Achievement Award, and in 2010 with both the Gold Silver Performance Achievement Award and Gold Silver Plus Performance Achievement Award.
 To achieve the Gold Award, the Stroke Center had to reach 85 percent or higher adherence to all stroke performance achievement indicators for at least 12 months.
 By achieving this standard, and having a compliance of 75 percent in at least six of 10 additional stroke quality measures during the same period, SJCH achieved the Plus Award.
 In 2013, the Stroke Center was awarded Target: Stroke Honor Roll status for reducing the time between hospital arrival and treatment.
 The award recognizes SJCH's commitment and success in implementing a higher standard of stroke care by ensuring that stroke patients receive treatment according to nationally accepted standards and recommendations, making it a Primary Stroke Receiving Center.